themefisher/rappo-bootstrap/README.md

 <!-- reporting issue -->
 ## Reporting Issues

-We use GitHub Issues as the official bug tracker for the Rappo Template.
-Please Search [existing issues](https://github.com/themefisher/Rappo-It-Solutions-Corporate-Template/issues).
+We use GitHub Issues as the official bug tracker for the BackTech Solutions Template.
+Please Search [existing issues](https://github.com/themefisher/BackTech Solutions-It-Solutions-Corporate-Template/issues).
 It’s possible someone has already reported the same problem.
-If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/themefisher/Rappo-It-Solutions-Corporate-Template/issues).
+If your problem or idea has not been addressed yet, feel free to [open a new issue](https://github.com/themefisher/BackTech Solutions-It-Solutions-Corporate-Template/issues).

 <!-- support -->
 ## Technical Support or Questions (Paid)